skochxg447/customerserviceapp/README.md

 # csa - customer service app
-This repo holds an app designed to improve the customer service experience on both the client and professional side.
+An app that allows clients and/or professionals to input and retrieve data on the client's preferences for customer service.
+Ex.
+Prefers jokes, relaxed service, less formal conversation.